bot1291/next-js-courses/README.md

 ## Introduction

-It is my first application created on Next.js.
 In application you can see a lot of courses in the sphere like web-design or programming or many others.
 Also you can see how much vacancy exist currently on the hh.ru and payment fork.

 ## Technologies